drhirn/fhem-rhasspy/README.md

 ## To-Do
+- [ ] Upgrade timer intent to play WAV file, stop existing timer, use times like "one hour and 15 minutes"
+- [ ] Check possibilites of *response* in mappings
+- [ ] As soon as rhasspyName is defined, FHEM-room is ignored?
 - [x] Move IP of Rhasspy-Master to DEF instead of ATTR
 - [x] Add Custom intents functionality
 - [x] Set-/GetNumeric-Intents multilingual
 - [x] Check MediaControls-Intent.
 Doesn't look functional.
 And is german-only too.
 - [x] Add play and volume SET-functions
 - [x] Add timer intent
-- [ ] Upgrade timer intent to play WAV file, stop existing timer, use times like "one hour and 15 minutes"